 The Michigan Department of Education – Office of Great Start is the lead agency with funding from the federal Child Care Development Block Grant.
 The Early Childhood Investment Corporation, an independent and publicly-owned nonprofit organization, is directly responsible for the implementation of Great Start to Quality.

 Great Start to Quality also offers local Resource Centers in each region.
 These Resource Centers are a part of Great Start to Quality System and help providers with training and families with their child care search.

-Great Start to Quality measures the quality of early childhood programs and providers in Michigan by using more than 40 program quality indicators aligned with Michigan’s Early Childhood Standards of Quality for Infant and Toddler Programs and Early Childhood Standards of Quality for Prekindergarten.
+Great Start to Quality measures the quality of early childhood programs and providers in Michigan by using more than 40 program quality indicators aligned with Michigan’s Early Childhood Standards of Quality for Infant and Toddler Programs , Early Childhood Standards of Quality for Prekindergarten and Michigan Out-of-School Time Standards of Quality.
 The program quality indicators are standards used to measure the quality of a program in a specific area.
 Each program quality indicator falls into one of five categories.

 The five categories used to measure quality include:

 - Staff Qualifications and Professional Development – The training and any education or degrees completed by providers and their staff.

 - Family and Community Partnerships – How programs offer support, and interact with, the families they serve and within the community.